 - No emergency access

 This steel burglar-proof bar can be installed on any sliding window or patio door and is fully extendable and adjustable.
 It has 22 different settings and can extend from 15½” to 29½”.

 The push pin holds the security bar in place, providing extra protection against forced entry and preventing accidental falls.
-Its unique design makes it simple to install and easy to remove in an emergency.
+Its unique design makes it simple to install and remove in an emergency.

 - No tools are required for installation

 #5 U.S. Patrol Sliding Glass Window Security Bar